maxim2266/cache/README.md

 	(assuming in this particular scenario there is no need to ever delete a record from the cache).
 * `Delete(K)`: deletes the specified key from the cache; no-op if the key is not present.

-The cache object is safe for concurrent access.
+The cache object is safe for concurrent access, but the backend function may be called from multiple threads.
 To flush the cache simply replace it with a newly created one.

 ### Benchmarks
 ```